openjdk/jtreg/README.md

 * JDK 14:
     This is used when running some of the tests.
 Set `JDK14HOME` to run these tests.
 It need not be set if you are just building jtreg.

+* JDK 18:
+  This is used when running some of the tests.
+Set `JDK18HOME` to run these tests.
+It need not be set if you are just building jtreg.

 The recommended versions are also defined in `make/build-support/version-numbers`.